javascript-sg/javascript-sg.github.io/_posts/2016-05-27-using-uglify-s-screw-ie8-option-in-gulp.markdown

 ---
 published: true
-title: Using Uglify's screw-ie8 option in gulp
+title: Using Uglify screw-ie8 option in gulp
 layout: post
 ---
 UglifyJS tries to be IE-proof, you can pass a flag in Uglify if you don't care about full compliance with Internet Explorer 6-8 quirks.